 If your application is to a school that is its own admissions authority, admission appeals are the responsibility of the governing body.
 Therefore, they may be administered by the school's own appeals service rather than the local authority's appeals service.
-If this is the case, you will be advised of the procedure on the "How do I appeal" information sheet enclosed in the paperwork detailing the decision.
+If this is the case, you will be advised of the procedure on the "How do I appeal" information sheet which is available on the school appeals webpage.
 There are two distinct stages involved in an appeal:-